 The Texas LLC is a very popular entity choice.
-In fact, there were 192,284 LLCs filed in Texas in 2018 compared to only 24,135 corporations filed.
+According to the Texas Secretary of State, there were 192,284 LLCs filed in Texas in 2018 compared to only 24,135 corporations.
 The primary reason for forming an LLC is to obtain the personal liability protection for the owners of the business.
 The liability protection is a major benefit, but there are many other benefits as well, including:

 - Limited Personal Liability: The owners of a Texas LLC are protected from the liabilities and creditors of the LLC as long as the LLC is formed properly with the proper documentation and operated properly.
 As attorneys who routinely handle Texas business formations, you can be confident that we will ensure that your LLC is formed properly.
 In addition, we will provide written guidance on how to operate the LLC properly so that the liability protection is not compromised.

 - Perpetual Existence: Unlike a sole proprietorship, an LLC can survive the death of its owner(s).
 This is important because your clients, vendors, and employees want to know that the business will survive even if its owner(s) do not.

 - Added Credibility & Professionalism: Whether you are forming alliances with business partners, hiring employees, or signing contracts with vendors, a business with "LLC" or "Inc." at the end of its name can have a significantly positive affect on perception.

 - Tax Savings: A c-corporation is subject to double taxation (profits are taxed at the corporate level and again at the shareholder level when the corporation declares a dividend or distributed profits to the shareholders).
 As with any business entity, you can deduct or write off your legitimate business expenses from your LLC’s income, which can greatly lower the profits reported to the IRS.

 Advantages of an LLC over other entity choices